PeterNedergaard/TestAssignment2/README.md

 - Both allow to set up mock methods

 **What are their differences?**\
+- Quite different syntax
+- Until version 2, Mockito didnt support mocking of final methods and classes
+- In Mockito, you'd need additional tools to mock constructors and static methods
+- JMockit natively supports mocking only certain methods of an instance.
+Mockito requires the use of spy()

 **Which one would you prefer, if any, and why?**\
+I would prefer Mockito.
+Mockito is more popular in the Java community, which results in more documentation, and better support.
+Mockito's API is also known to be simpler, which is better suited for newcomers.